Skip to content

 What this tool does

 Annual salary figures are easy to compare on a job offer but hard to relate to day-to-day work.
 Enter an annual salary, weekly hours worked, and weeks per year (default 52, or fewer if there is unpaid leave) to see the equivalent hourly, daily, weekly, and monthly rates.
-Useful for comparing a salaried role with hourly contract work, evaluating part-time arrangements, or sanity-checking whether a salary matches expected hours.
+The calculator divides your annual salary by total hours worked in a year to derive each rate.
+The result shows what your salary translates to across different time periods, making it easier to compare a salaried role with hourly contract work, evaluate part-time arrangements, or check whether a salary aligns with expected working hours.
+The calculation assumes consistent hours and pay throughout the year and does not account for overtime, bonuses, taxes, or deductions.

 Enter Values